 AVT 2278 Instrument Flight Instructor Flight Lab - Rotorcraft Helicopter

 Prepares students with aeronautical knowledge, skill and experience necessary to meet the requirements for a Federal Aviation Administration (FAA) Certified Flight Instructor Instrument Pilot certificate with rotorcraft - helicopter class rating.
 The course is conducted under 14 CFR Part 141.
 Topics include the fundamentals of instruction as it pertains to the instrument pilot certificate, instrument flight maneuvers, instrument scanning techniques, instrument fundamentals, attitude control by instrument reference, cross country instrument flight, and instrument approach procedures.
-Course Performance Standards require 100% completion of the syllabus requirements and obtaining the required FAA Pilot Certificate.
-Contact the Department for the current lab fee.
+Course Performance Standards require 15 hours of flight time and 100% completion of the course syllabus requirements.
+Additional fees including a course fee and a flight lab fee as well as other out-of-pocket expenses apply.
+Contact the Department for the current listing of these fees and expenses.
 Two lab hours per week.

 Division: Science, Mathematics and Engineering